orgalvin/Shadowrun-Rules/Matrix/Matrix.md

 A subsection of the Grid Overwatch Division that oversees a single grid, run by the grid’s owner.

 #### device
 A piece of gear that performs functions integral to a network.
+See also [[Devices and Personas#Devices]]

 #### DNI
 AKA: direct neural interface.
 A connection between the brain’s neural impulses and a computer system that allows a user to mentally interact with that system.